-Correct and structured audio filenames greatly facilitate music search and removal of duplicated songs, while proper numbering in names ensures the right order of files during playback.
+Correct and structured audio filenames greatly facilitate music search and the removal of duplicate songs, while proper numbering in names ensures the correct order of files during playback.

-Tag Editor is ideal for editing and unification of music filenames.
+The Tag Editor is ideal for editing and unifying music file names.
 Spreadsheet format allows you to check, edit, and automatically standardize multiple filenames in a single table.

-Tag Editor allows renaming of MP3 and other audio files in the manual and automatic mode.
-You can also create new filenames out of any ID3 tags in ANY order with Apple Numbers, Microsoft Excel or Google Sheets.
+Tag Editor allows for the renaming of MP3 and other audio files in both manual and automatic modes.
+You can also create new filenames from any ID3 tags in any order using Apple Numbers, Microsoft Excel, or Google Sheets.

 Renaming in Automatic Mode

-Automatic Mode allows creating filenames using the pattern of tags' values, such as Track# - Artist - Title.
-We recommend batch automatic renaming after verifying corresponding audio metadata, such as Track #, Artist, Title, Album Artist, Album, Year.
+Automatic Mode allows you to create filenames using the pattern of tags' values, such as Track# - Artist - Title.
+We recommend batch automatic renaming after verifying corresponding audio metadata, such as Track #, Artist, Title, Album Artist, Album, and Year.

 To rename in Automatic Mode, follow the steps below:

-- Select a single cell, few cells, or entire File Name column.
+• Select a single cell, a few cells, or the entire File Name column.

-- Choose the components of the new filename and characters that should separate them.
+• Choose the components of the new filename and the characters that should separate them.

-Suppose you are happy with renaming, press ⌘+S to save it.
-If you are not, you can undo changes using ⌘+Z keys.
+Suppose you are happy with the renaming, press ⌘+S to save it.
+If you are not, you can undo changes using the ⌘+Z keys.

 Read More: Loading tags from Path Components >>